 There are a number of ORMs for .NET, including one built by Microsoft and included in ASP.NET Core by default: Entity Framework Core.
 Entity Framework Core makes it easy to connect to a number of different database types, and lets you use C# code to create database queries that are mapped back into C# models (POCOs).

 Remember how creating a service interface decoupled the controller code from the actual service class?
-Entity Framework Core is like a big interface over your database, and you can swap out different providers depending on the underlying database technology.
+Entity Framework Core is like a big interface over your database.
+Your C# code can stay database-agnostic, and you can swap out different providers depending on the underlying database technology.

-Entity Framework Core can connect to SQL database like SQL Server and MySQL, and also works with NoSQL (document) databases like Mongo.
-You'll use a SQLite database for this project, but you can plug in a different database provider if you'd like.
+Entity Framework Core can connect to relational databases like SQL Server, PostgreSQL, and MySQL, and also works with NoSQL (document) databases like Mongo.
+During development, you'll use SQLite in this project to make things easy to set up.